 Yeah, I think that's the strength of your book is that you're not claiming to have discovered like the all-purpose cure, the universal solution to addiction for everybody.

-But again, I know not to, you know, it's like everything people hold strong opinions in.
+But again, I know not just, you know, it's like everything people hold strong opinions.

-Um I'd be shocked if if if you didn't get lots of attack.
+And I'd be shocked if you didn't get lots of attack.

-Good good news though, is that you're certainly well accustomed to those um having done uh the work that you've done.
+Good news, though, is that you're certainly well accustomed to those having done the work that you've done.

-When you finally get your book out of the world, people are reading it and talking about it.
+When you finally get your book out in the world, people are reading it and talking about it.

-I encourage everybody who has ever had addiction in their life, or somebody who has has addiction in their lives as well, uh, to read it because it's it's just another path, another alternative, another way of thinking about it.
+I encourage everybody who has ever had addiction in their life or somebody who has addiction in their lives as well to read it because it's just another path, another alternative, another way of thinking about it.